adulfan/devstak_d8/provisioning/roles/java-oracle/README.md

 # Java

-This is a role to install and configure Java inside the host VM according to your project standards and needs.
+This is a role to install and configure Java (Oracle version) inside the host VM according to your project standards and needs.

 ## Instructions

-Enable this role by uncommenting the `java` line in the main `playbook.yml`.
+Enable this role by uncommenting the `java-oracle` line in the main `playbook.yml`.

 Download the required tarballs to the `src/` directory.
 See the [README](./src) there for details.